 Whether you are an expert photographer with an expensive camera or a beginner with a point in shoot camera, and you are interested in networking or learning more about photography you should consider joining a camera club.
-Below is information about the 7 camera clubs in the Northern Virginia and Maryland area that that organize and run the Nature Visions Expo and links to their websites.
+Below is information about the seven camera clubs in the Northern Virginia and Maryland area that that organize and run the Nature Visions Expo and links to their websites.

 The Loudoun Photography Club started as a group of people interested in photography in Ashburn Village.
 The club is the youngest of the six camera clubs that currently make up the Northern Virginia Alliance of Camera Clubs.
 As such, the Loudoun Photography Club (affectionately known as LPC) was formed to fill the growing need for local photographers to meet, compete, and learn through sharing photographic expertise and examples of their own photography creations.
 Much like the members of our club, our meeting places have come from across the county including: the Ashburn Library, the Cascades Library, and now the George Washington University Ashburn Campus.
 We currently meet twice a month.
 On the second Thursday of the month we have a guest speaker and on the fourth Thursday of the month we hold a competition or general member night.
 We learn from our invited guest speaker presentations, participation in group excursions, and from our fellow members’ photographs.
 While we may be the youngest of the Northern Virginia Camera clubs, we are the fastest growing.
 Our membership has grown from 10 members in 2004 to over 60 members who consistently win ribbons and recognition in local and regional photo shows and in national magazines.
 We also have over 200 nationwide subscribers to our YahooGroup.
 Additionally, we have a Flickr group available to our members.
 The club’s motto is “Friends Who Photograph” and that is exactly who we are.
 Every day, our members share advice, guidance, support, ideas and most importantly, their knowledge of all things photography.
 We have a number of individuals who are actively organizing photography excursions and workshops to provide rich photographic experiences for our members so that they can continue developing their craft.
 We welcome all people, from beginners to advance photographers, who are interested in sharing and learning.
 Although our history is short, our future is bright!
-LPC is a member of The Mid Atlantic Photography Association (MAPA) and participates in the annual Nature Vision expo held in November at the Hylton center in Manassas.

 James R. M. Spor established the Manassas Warrenton Camera Club (MWCC) in September 1985.
 The Club’s goal is to promote the teaching and enjoyment of photography through regular competitions, specialized programs presented by experts in the field of photography, hands-on workshops, and field trips.
 The club has grown from 25 members in 1985 to a current membership of more than 110.
 Photographic experience of the members ranges from those who just purchased their first camera to professionals.
 A board of directors, elected by the membership, governs the day-to-day activities.
 The club is a member of the Northern Virginia Alliance of Camera Clubs and the Photographic Society of America.
 The purpose of this club is to promote the art of photography in the community; to institute and promote such educational, and other programs as will foster public awareness of photography; to develop the skills of the members through hands-on experience and educational opportunities, and to educate members in the technical and other aspects of photography and related industries through informative and educational programs.
 Meetings: The club year runs from September through May with an awards banquet in June.